Copyright Licencing

 Emma Marshall

-Emma comes to LINA with a background in radio and digital content distribution.
-She worked as a Digital Courier Operator at Nine for 8 years, prior to which she had presenter roles at Nova and SBS Pop Asia.
+Emma was LINA’s LINA Member Engagement Coordinator for two years, and came with a background in radio and digital content distribution.
+She also worked as a Digital Courier Operator at Nine for 8 years, prior to which she had presenter roles at Nova and SBS Pop Asia.

 Back to top